popphp/docs/getting_started/controllers.rst

 The Pop PHP Framework comes with a base abstract controller class that can be extended to create the controller classes needed for your application.
-If you choose not to use the provided abstract controller class, you can write your own, but it needs to implement the main controller interface that is provided with Pop (``Pop\Controller\ControllerInterface``.)
+If you choose not to use the provided abstract controller class, you can write your own, but it needs to implement the controller interface ``Pop\Controller\ControllerInterface``.

 When building your controller classes by extending the abstract controller class, you can define the methods that represent the actions that will be executed on the matched route.
 Here's an example